swaldhoer/native-lua/docs/ci.rst

 CI
 ##

-To test the project binaries etc. the continuous integration tool [Travis CI][1] is used for Linux builds, and [AppVeyor][2] is used for Windows builds.
+To test the project binaries etc. the continuous integration tool `Travis CI <https://travis-ci.org/>`_ is used for Linux builds, and `AppVeyor <https://www.appveyor.com/>`_ is used for Windows builds.

 *****************
 Travis CI / Linux